 I am finding that the hardest part of all of this emotionally is right now.
 Before, when I was just diagnosed and going through treatments, I was on autopilot.
 Just drifting along doing what I am supposed to do.
 Didn’t really have to think much about it.
 Someone else was there to tell me what to do…doctors.
 I was constantly being monitored and scanned and checked over.
 Now all that is up to me.
 The scariest part is now.
 I have to really be in tune with how my body feels.
 I can’t keep getting scanned just for piece of mind so I don’t have that piece of mind anymore.
 I literally just have to let go and trust that my body will tell me if something is wrong.
 I’m finding that the stages I am going through are similar to grieving stages.
 I really am grieving the life I once had.
 Being a normal healthy young person with a long life ahead of me.
 I am very grateful that I am still alive, don’t get me wrong, but it is different and it is an adjustment.
 My first stage was shock and just an over all feeling of numbness to all of this.
 Now that that is over, I seem to have moved to anger.
 I’m angry this happened to me.
 I’m angry it happens to others.
 I’m very angry when I hear about someone passing away from cancer.
 This is why I try to not allow myself the time to think.
-Thinking too much is dangerous!
-Ha.
+Thinking too much is dangerous.
 I know this is just a stage though and it will get better with time.
-I know God has big plans for me.
+I know God has a plan for me.
 He has a plan, He knows the plan, and it feels good knowing that I just need to trust that things will all work out as planned.
 I honestly would not have gotten through this without being able to give it all to God and trust that He will take care of it in whatever way that looks like.
 I am just so thankful to be here and to be given a second chance at life.

 Oh and…Forrest Whitaker!